hfr1tz3/hopf_bundle/README.md

 We used the [Tfidf vectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) in sk-learn to vectorize our training set.

-2. We also attempted to clean our data by removing matches which were above the 99th quaritle for geodesic distance.
+2. We also attempted to clean our data by removing matches which were above the 99th quartile for geodesic distance.
 However, this had no effect on any of our models accuracy and so we decided to continue training and testing models with unclean data.

-3. Missing data was initally entered with zero imputation.
-Once we found our most accurate model we also tested training with mean inputed data.
+3. With our vectorized data, we computed similarities between the features of the observations in pairs.
+That is, we used cosine-similarity to calculate a similarity score between the names, categories, and any other features we wanted to use.
+For example, the strings "1 Towne Centre Blvd #2800" and "1 Towne Centre Blvd" might have a similarity index of 0.8036.

+4. Sometimes we were unable to compute similarities scores due to missing data.
+If one observation had a recorded address "1 Towne Centre Blvd #2800" and another had a "NaN" address, we had to choose how to impute this similarity.
+We initially went with a method of zero-imputation, designating any similarity to "NaN" values as 0.
+Once we found our most accurate model we also trained and tested with mean inputed data from those similarity scores which could be computed in the previous step.

 ## Models